Trend20/TDD-with-react/README.md

 2. Install and Configure Jest `npm install jest --save-dev`.
 You can also install Jest globally using: `npm install jest -g`

 After creating a React project, initialize Jest to create the jest.config.js file which highlights some of the  most important configurations using `npx jest --init`

+To run jest tests, you can either use `npx jest` or `npm test` on your terminal.